Justin Springer

-Justin Springer (born 8 July 1993) is a former professional footballer and current coach, who serves as head coach of League1 Ontario club Guelph United FC.
+Justin Springer (born 8 July 1993) is a former professional footballer and current coach.
 Born in Canada, he represented the Saint Kitts and Nevis national team.

 University career

 Springer began attending the University of Guelph in 2012, where he played for the men's soccer team.
 In his first season, he played all sixteen games and was named an OUA West First Team All-Star.
 In his second season, he was once again named an OUA First Team All-Star and was invited to play in the OUA Showcase in the spring.
 He was once again named an OUA West First Team All-Star in both his third and fourth seasons.
 In his fifth and final season, he captained the team and helped the team with the OUA championship and earn a third-place finish in the 2016 CIS Championship.
 He was named an OUA First Team All-Star for the fifth consecutive year, while also being named a U Sports Second Team All-Canadian.